edinaftcteams/ftc-shared/SensorFusion/SensorFusion.md

 ## Simple Sensor Fusion

-A FTC robot using the imu and motor encoders for odometry can improve performance through sensor fusion.
+A FTC robot using the IMU and motor encoders for odometry can improve performance through sensor fusion.

 The easiest way to go about this is with a tool known as a complimentary